17. Full reserve banking

 What is full reserve banking?

-A more formal definition of full reserve banking is remarkably hard to come by and uncertainties about its definition have lead to much confusion and misinformation.
+A more formal definition of full reserve banking is remarkably hard to come by and uncertainties about its definition have led to much confusion and misinformation.
 So it is worth being a little pedantic for a moment about what it means to have full, as opposed to fractional, reserves.

 An overly simple description of full reserve banking

 Before we come on to a better definition of full reserves, it is worth taking a quick detour and considering how a loan would work in a world with money, but without banks.
 Say that Mary had £20,000 in cash (which she keeps in a safe or under her mattress).
-Now imagine that she has a job that pays well enough to pay her day to day expenses but she would like a cushion of £3,000 to cover any emergencies or special purchases that she can envisage over the coming year.
+Now imagine that she has a job that pays well enough to pay her day-to-day expenses but she would like a cushion of £3,000 to cover any emergencies or special purchases that she can envisage over the coming year.
 This means that the remaining £17,000 is currently spare.
 Say that her friend Bob approaches her wanting to borrow £17,000 in order to buy equipment that will enable him to start up a new business venture.
 He estimates that it will take a year before the business is making enough money so that the loan can be repaid with interest.
 After carefully examining the plans, Mary goes ahead and makes the loan.
 One week later she walks past a car showroom and sees a shiny new car that takes her fancy.
 It costs £15,000.
 She thinks to herself, "Wow that's a really nice car.
 I wish I could buy it".
 Consider for a moment - would it be fair for Mary to demand that Bob give the money back immediately, just one week into his business start up?
 Hopefully you can appreciate that this would be completely unreasonable.
 Bob has already spent the money.
 Lending money for a fixed period in return for interest without the possibility of getting the money back until that period has expired is a completely natural scenario.
 In the real world with banks, the idea of putting money aside for investments while not being allowed access to it for some fixed period, it is known as a 'time deposit'.
 We can summarise the situation by stating that in the case of a fixed term loan, the lender is not entitled to demand their money back whilst the term is still ongoing.
 Keep this in mind when we consider a better definition of full reserves as follows...

 A better description of full reserve banking